keptn/keptn/GOVERNANCE.md

 ## Handling Security Vulnerabilities

-**TODO**

 The process for handling any security vulnerabilities or concerns found in the Keptn project [is described here](./SECURITY.md).

 ## Releases

 A new Keptn version is released once substantial new features, bug fixes, and/or security hardenings have been merged into the master branch, resulting in a non-fixed release schedule.
 Nevertheless we aim for one major/minor version at least once every 3 months.
 Patch versions might be released more frequently.
 Only maintainers can do the releases.
 The release checklist is maintained on [this wiki page](https://github.com/keptn/keptn/wiki/Release-Checklist).

-Keptn-contrib projects mights have their own independent release process.
+[Keptn-contrib](https://github.com/keptn-contrib) and [Keptn-sandbox](https://github.com/keptn-sandbox) projects mights have their own independent release process.

 ### Resources